DallasMorningNews/interactive_every-shot-dirk-ever-took/README.md

 2. Navigate to the `scraper` directory in the CL and then run `pipenv shell` followed by `python dirk_update.py`.
 This checks NBA's api for any new shots by Dirk and outputs a new csv of all shots and a new geojson file

 3. Upload our csv to the aws data store so we can use it to build our filters.
-Do so by using this command: `s3cmd put src/scraper/data/dirk-shots.csv s3://interactives.dallasnews.com/data-store/2018/dirk/dirk-shots-raw/ \
+Do so by navigating back to the root of the project and using this command: `s3cmd put src/scraper/data/dirk-shots.csv s3://interactives.dallasnews.com/data-store/2018/dirk/dirk-shots-raw/ \
 --acl-public --recursive --mime-type="text/csv" \
 --access_key={{access_key}} --secret_key={{secret_key}}`